Regular Weekend Holy Mass Schedule

 You can purchase Dr. Pyne’s wonderful book, Faith in the Mountains: A History of the Diocese of Wheeling-Charleston 1850-2000, on Amazon.com.

 The Parish Finance Council assists the pastor in the fiscal and physical administration of the parish.
 Members of the Council have complete access to all parish financial records.
-They must approve the annual budget and any expenditure over $5000.
+They must approve the annual budget and any expenditure over $5,000.
 The Council also reports annually to the parish on the financial condition of the parish and assists in educating the community on stewardship.

 Fr Binu Sebastian, Pastor

-Ms. Carrie Shultz, Music Director
+Mrs. Carrie Shultz, Music Director – olivershultz76@gmail.com

-Miss, Rachel Reardon, CCD Coordinator
+Mrs. Rachel DiCenzo, CCD Coordinator – rach1408@gmail.com

-Mr. James Lesho, Principal
+Mr. James Lesho, Principal – jlesho@weirtonstpauls.org

-Mr. Robert Wasson, Cemetery Sexton
+Mr. Robert Wasson, Cemetery Manager